Skip to main content

 • filter your search by a range of criteria – file size, date uploaded, who uploaded it and more

-• save a search view under ‘My views’ or ‘Shared views’ (left sidebar) to quickly view when you need it (we really recommend this feature)
+• save a search view under ‘My views’ or ‘Shared views’ (left sidebar) for quick access

 Uploading assets

-Duplication circumvention - Before you upload an asset, see if it’s already in the CMS.
-Do a quick search.
-It’s not there?
-Great, now you’re free to upload like the wind.
+Duplication circumvention – before you upload an asset, search to see if it’s already in the Media library.

 • For a Single asset